Floydlang/floyd/README.md

 ![alt text](./docs/floyd_logo.png "Floyd Logo")

 License: at the moment Floyd is closed software, (c) Marcus Zetterquist.
-Plan is to change license to MIT.
+Plan is to change license to MIT or similar.

 # WHAT IS FLOYD?